Quickstart

 6 · Wire your AI coding agent

-Run keynv init in your project root.
-It scans existing .env files,
+Run keynv in your project root and choose Set up this project.
+It scans

-uploads detected secrets to the vault, and writes a project-local
+existing .env files, uploads detected secrets to the vault, and writes a

-.keynv.env that maps alias names to vault references.
-The file is safe
+project-local .keynv.env that maps alias names to vault references.
+The file is

 Restart your agent.